 5. Growth hormone releasing hormone (GHRH) + arginine test according to BMI:

-B. For Japan only: Subjects with AGHD and deficiency of at least one non-GH pituitary hormones need to satisfy one of the following GH stimulation tests.
-Subjects with GHD and evidence of intracranial structure disorder need to satisfy at least 2 of the following stimulation tests:
+B. For Japan only: Participants with AGHD and deficiency of at least one non-GH pituitary hormones need to satisfy one of the following GH stimulation tests.
+Participants with GHD without additional non-GH pituitary hormone deficiencies with or without and evidence of intracranial structure disorder need to satisfy at least 2 of the following stimulation tests:

 4. hGH treatment naïve or no exposure to hGH therapy or GH secretagogue for at least 12 months prior to screening.